-Something else to be looking at is the age or maturity of a plant.
-Some of the large frilly and carunculated plants change considerably over time and might not develop the true features for two or even three years.
 Below are pics of 'Silveron Red'.
-The youngest (on the left) has no leaf edge curl on the first of the leaves formed but you can start to see it coming in the centre growth.
-The middle one still carries the first of the leaves but the true leaf edge curl is becoming more and more noticeable.
+The youngest has no leaf edge curl on the first of the leaves formed but you can start to see it coming in the centre growth.
+The next one still carries the first of the leaves but the true leaf edge curl is becoming more and more noticeable.
 The fully mature one on the right is over 50cm, has long since dropped the first leaves and is displaying the true character of the hybrid.

 For the different sized rosette type all one needs to do is compare the actual shape, its colour and if possible size of the leaf.
 When it comes to the large frilly and carunculated plants it often pays to have a good look at the edge curl and sometimes the actual edge of the leaf.
 These can vary considerably and will often be a deciding factor.

 'Carunculation' is the technical term for those lumpy growths on the leaf.
 Most (not all) of these carunculated plants will drop or lose to some extent the heavy carunculations after the deheading process and it can take some time before they return fully.

 Age and maturity might not matter too much when looking at the smaller growing rosette type.
 But some of the large frilly and carunculated plants change considerably over time and might not develop the true features for two or even three years.
 Pics below of E. 'Blush' show the changes as the plant ages and also gives a good example of the colour changes some plants go through during the different seasons.